zapier/visual-builder/docs/_cli_docs/docs.md

 ## Get Help!

-You can get help by either emailing partners@zapier.com or by [joining our Slack team here](https://join.slack.com/t/zapier-platform/shared_invite/enQtOTgyMjkzNDU1NjM5LWM1MGQ1YmY5ODgxNmM1NjIzZTk3NjNkMzFlZWExYzU2MDJjNTVmNDEzMWUzYjdlNmMzZGViMzE0YjhlOGIyZDA).
+You can get help by either emailing partners@zapier.com or by [joining our developer community here](https://community.zapier.com/developer-discussion-13).
 {% endraw %}